The baby name Scout followed fellow To Kill a Mockingbird names Harper and Atticus up the popularity charts.

 No surprise, then, that lots of us report it’s our favorite book.
 And as the programs gained steam in the early 2000s, the names all twitched, rising in use slightly – and then slightly more still.

-As of the May 2019 data release, 269 girls and 78 boys received the name, representing a slow and steady climb from 1992 onward.
+As of the May 2023 popularity update, 336 girls and 140 boys received the name, representing a drop from 2022, but mostly a slow and steady climb from 1992 onward.

-Scout feels like a perfect pick for our age.
-The literary character makes it just feminine enough, though I wouldn’t be surprised to meet a boy by the name.
-It projects an image both capable and caring, honorable and adventurous.
-And while noun names can feel too modern, this one takes on an almost traditional feel, since the book came out way back in 1960.
+It’s literary, unisex, and feels both capable and caring, honorable and adventurous.
+And while noun names can seem aggressively modern, the baby name Scout takes on an almost traditional feel, since the book came out way back in 1960.
+(And the movie is in black and white, after all!)

 We’re now trying to name here sibling due in less than a month.